PEDEVCO Corp. (PED) recently have taken one step ahead with the beta value of 0.99

 Technical Analysis of PEDEVCO Corp.
 (PED)

-Through scrutinizing the latest numbers posted by the [PEDEVCO Corp., PED], it can be observed that its last 5-days Average volume of 3.97 million was better the volume of 3.28 million, it posted the year before.
-During the previous 9 days, stock’s Stochastic %D was recorded 52.46% While, its Average True Range was 0.2923.
+Going through the that latest performance of [PEDEVCO Corp., PED].
+Its last 5-days volume of 3.53 million indicated improvement to the volume of 3.32 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 54.78% While, its Average True Range was 0.27.

 Sponsored